-Figure 14: Coalescence parameters $B_2(p_T=0)$ (a) and $B_3(p_T=0)$ (b) for deuterons and tritons as a function of the centre-mass energy of nucleus-nucleus interactions.
-The BM@N result is the weighed average value calculated for Ar+Al,Cu,Sn,Pb interactions with centrality 0-40%.
+Figure 14: Coalescence parameters $B_2(p_T=0)$ (a) and $B_3(p_T=0)$ (b) for deuterons and tritons as a function of the nucleon-nucleon centre-of-mass energy.
+The BM@N result is a weighted average value calculated in the rapidity range $-0.18 < y^ < 0.22$ for Ar+Al,Cu,Sn,Pb interactions with centrality 0-40%.

-Figure 15: Coalescence radii $R{coal}$ for deuterons and tritons as a function of the centre-mass energy of nucleus-nucleus interactions.
-The BM@N result is the weighed average value calculated for Ar+Al,Cu,Sn,Pb interactions with centrality 0-40%.
+Figure 15: Coalescence radii R{coal} for deuterons and tritons as a function of the nucleon-nucleon centre-of-mass energy.
+The BM@N result is a weighted average value calculated in the rapidity range $-0.18 < y^ < 0.22$ for Ar+Al,Cu,Sn,Pb interactions with centrality 0-40%.

-The coalescence source radii for deuterons and tritons produced in Ar+Al,Cu, Sn,Pb interactions with centrality 0-40% are consistent with values of 3-3.5 fm except for deuterons produced in Ar+C interactions.
-The BM@N values for the coalescence radii averaged for Ar+Al,Cu,Sn,Pb interactions are compared in Fig.15 with results at higher energies as compiled in [41].
-It is found that the BM@N results are in agreement with the energy dependence of the coalescence source radii of deuterons and tritons produced in heavy ion collisions.
-In general, the results are in qualitative agreement with the naive expectation of decreasing homogeneity lengths and a smaller effective volume in collisions of smaller systems and at lower energies.
+The coalescence source radii for deuterons and tritons produced in Ar+Al,Cu, Sn,Pb interactions with centrality 0-40% are consistent within the errors.
+Their values are somewhat higher than for deuterons produced in Ar+C interactions.
+The BM@N values for the coalescence radii averaged for Ar+Al,Cu,Sn,Pb interactions are compared in Fig.15 with results at higher energies and larger collision systems as compiled in [42].
+Figure 15 exhibits a weak increase of the coalescence radii as a function of the center-of-mass energy in the nucleon-nucleon system.
+Except for the carbon target, the BM@N results reported here are consistent with no or weak dependence of R{coal} on target size within the experimental uncertainties.